 An incredible amount of work towards a predator-free Rakiura has already been achieved by iwi, the community and various organisations.

 Rakiura is a nature hotspot and home to many species either threatened or found nowhere else.
 Let us protect our forests and wildlife and help restore the mauri of the island.
+Find out what eradication means.

 Much of Rakiura's unique habitat and wildlife remains undeveloped, and with many predators already absent, protection is not only possible, it can be done at a scale for an inhabited island that has not been done before.
 Let’s bring home the kākāpō!